-Sarah joined the TOH crew in 2014, shortly after graduating summa cum laude from Quinnipiac University with a degree in Film, Video and Interactive Media.
+Sarah joined the TOH crew in 2014, shortly after graduating summa cum laude from Quinnipiac University with a degree in Film, Video, and Interactive Media.
 Her first several months on the job were spent in the office, answering phone calls and viewer emails.
-It was clear that her talents were more valuable in the field, so she was soon named Production Coordinator for both This Old House and Ask This Old House.
-In 2017, she was promoted to Associate Producer and turned her attention full time to Ask This Old House.
-In 2019, she was promoted again to Producer and has earned two Emmy nominations and one win in her first two years producing.
+She was soon named Production Coordinator for both This Old House and Ask This Old House, where she managed the production logistics for both shows.
+In 2017, she turned her attention full-time to producing Ask This Old House.
+In 2020, at the start of the COVID-19 pandemic, she single-handedly produced and directed Season 19 with a reduced crew and has been running the show ever since.
+She has earned four Daytime Emmy nominations and one win during her time on the show.

 While Sarah brings strength to the production side, she’s no stranger to the construction aspects of the job either.
-Her father and brother are both land surveyors, and she developed an interest in CAD software her father used at an early age.
+Her father and brother are land surveyors, and she became interested in CAD software her father used at an early age.
 She wanted to be an architect until she took a media class in high school and saw the value of visual storytelling, so she decided to enter the production industry instead.
-Thanks to her time on Ask This Old House, she is able to combine the two passions.
+Thanks to her time on Ask This Old House, she is happily able to do both.

 Sarah lives with her husband, son, and dog Lulu (who’s a frequent set visitor in the Barn) in a 1940s Cape just outside of Worcester, Massachusetts.